curl/everything-curl/building-source.md

 yourself, chances are that building curl from source is the easiest or perhaps the only way to get curl.

-Making it easy to build curl is a priority to the curl project, although we don't always necessarily succeed!
+Making it easy to build curl is a priority to the curl project, although we do not always necessarily succeed!

 ## git vs tarballs